 -Use a level while tying knots under the shelf to ensure even

--Pour mix into bowl, add 2 cups of water, wisk vigorously, set in fridge and be amazed the next day.
+-Pour mixture into a bowl, add 2 cups of water, whisk vigorously, set in the fridge and be amazed the next day.

 Yep!
 That’s my man…did I get the jello joke? nope! but that would be Dan’s sense of humor…complete randomness.